bwolfson978/maps-and-views/README.md

 Stanford recently released a set of [interesting datasets](http://cjlab.stanford.edu/2015/09/30/lab-launch-and-data-sets/).

 Chris Viau maintains a [huge list of d3 examples](http://christopheviau.com/d3list/gallery.html), some will have multiple views.

+See the course Tips page for more dataset possibilities.

 These three examples are intended to show you what multiple views visualizations might look like.
 I wouldn't recommend using them as a your starting point, but you may find some inspiration: